maxxiimo/the-front-end-manifesto/Foundation Styles.md

       border: 1px solid $border
       @include border-radius(8px)

-...and we cut the number of lines of code in half!
+...and in doing so we cut the number of lines of code in half!
 Do that wherever it makes sense.
 In this example both styles live in the same place in my stylesheet and are related to one another so combining them makes absolute sense.

 ##### Variables

-While variables do not explicitly DRY up your code, they kind of do and here's how; in the code above I specify a variable for the background-color of $white.
-At first glance you might think why not just use #FFF or "white", as if in this case "6 in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
+While variables do not explicitly DRY up your code, they kind of do and here's how:

+In the code above I specify a variable for the background-color of $white.
+At first glance you might think why not just use #FFF or "white", as if in this case "six in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
 For example #FCFCFC.
 I would have to find every single instance of either #FFF or "white" and swap it out with the new value.

 By using variables, which I always locate in my _define.sass style partial, I can make the change in one instance and affect styles everywhere the variable is used.
-Not quite DRY, but kinda.
+Not quite DRY, but kinda'.

-##### Includes

 ##### Mixins

+In a word, mixins are shortcuts.

+> They’re shortcuts that allow you to apply a lot of css to a selector from only one line of Sass.

+\- [Mixins in SASS][]

+In other words if you have a bunch of lines of CSS that keep on appearing throughout your stylesheet, rather than repeating it throughout your stylesheet you can write it once and bring it in via a single line of sass, a shortcut.
+Our [starter CSS][] gives you two areas to include mixins, as a partial brought in through the MIXINS section of [application.scss][] or a snippet of code within [_define.sass][].

+To best understand how to use variables and mixins check out the [Sass documentation][].

+#### What We've Done

+We started this chapter by setting up Compass and implementing the chapters [starter CSS][].
+That in and by itself is all you need to start a project off right in terms of foundation styles.

+More important than simply cutting and pasting the stylesheets into your project though has been learning about CSS organization.
+In this chapter we learned about how our starter styles are organized, why, and how to keep it organized moving forward.

 [starter CSS]:          https://github.com/maxxiimo/base-css
 [Foundation Markup]:    https://github.com/maxxiimo/railsviews/blob/master/Foundation%20Markup.md